What is a turbo : Turbo tuning : Internals : History : Design : ECU : Mods : Wastegate BOVs

 ECU turbo tuning

-All aspects of the turbo are controlled by a computer from the wastegate, the boost controller and even the fuel delivery .
+All aspects of the turbo are controlled in modern cars by a computer (the ECU or engine control unit).
+This manages the wastegate, ignition timing, the boost controller and even the fuel delivery .

 The rate at which the exhaust gases spin the turbo has a bearing on the amount of power produced and the setting for the maximum boost pressure effectively shuts off the air being sucked in.
 The two factors are controlled via a BOV Blow off valve or recirculating valve and the wastegate actuator.